-- No part of the development hereby permitted shall be begun until details of the access, appearance, landscaping, layout, and scale (hereinafter called 'the reserved matters') have been submitted to and approved in writing by the local planning authority for that part of the development.
-The development shall be carried out as approved. - Application for the approval of the reserved matters for phase 1 as identified by the Phasing Plan required under condition 6 shall be made to the local planning authority before the expiration of 3 years from the date of this permission.
+- The outline planning permission hereby granted shall relate solely to the land outlined in red on Drawing No H.0355_43A-1 and excluding the Public Highway land indicated on Drawing No H.0355_47 as being removed from the original application land. - 2) No part of the development hereby permitted shall be begun until details of the access, appearance, landscaping, layout, and scale (hereinafter called 'the reserved matters') have been submitted to and approved in writing by the local planning authority for that phase of the development.
+The development shall be carried out as approved. - Application for the approval of the reserved matters for phase 1 as identified by the Phasing Plan required under condition 7 shall be made to the local planning authority before the expiration of 3 years from the date of this permission.
 The development hereby permitted shall be begun either before the expiration of 3 years from the date of this permission, or before the expiration of 2 years from the date of approval of the last of the reserved matters approved for phase 1, whichever is the later.
-Application for approval of reserved matters may be submitted for a full phase or part of a phase. - Application for the approval of reserved matters for the subsequent phases of development as identified by the Phasing Plan required under condition 6 shall be made to the local planning authority before the expiration of 8 years from the date of this permission.
+Application for approval of reserved matters may be submitted for a full phase or part of a phase. - 4) Application for the approval of reserved matters for the subsequent phases of development as identified by the Phasing Plan required under condition 7 shall be made to the local planning authority before the expiration of 10 years from the date of this permission.
 The subsequent phases of development hereby permitted shall be begun no later than 2 years from the date of approval of the last of the reserved matters to be approved for that phase.
-Application for approval of reserved matters may be submitted for a full phase or for a part of a phase. - 4) No more than 725 dwellings shall be constructed on the site pursuant to this planning permission. - The total gross retail floorspace available for use by customers (excluding toilets and other ancillary facilities) of all premises falling within Class A1, A2, A3, A4 and A5 of the Schedule to the Town and Country Planning (Use Classes) Order 1987 (or in any provision equivalent to that Class in any statutory instrument revoking and reenacting that Order with or without modification) shall not exceed 1,200 square metres.
-Only one of the premises to be used for Class A1, A2, A3, A4 or A5 purposes shall have a gross retail floorspace available for use by customers (excluding toilets and other ancillary facilities) exceeding 75 square metres and it shall not exceed 400 square metres.
+Application for approval of reserved matters may be submitted for a full phase or for a part of a phase. - 5) No more than 1,300 dwellings shall be constructed on the site pursuant to this planning permission. - The total gross retail floorspace available for use by customers (excluding toilets and other ancillary facilities) of all premises falling within Class A1, A2, A3, A4 and A5 of the Schedule to the Town and Country Planning (Use Classes) Order 1987 (or in any provision equivalent to that Class in any statutory instrument revoking and reenacting that Order with or without modification) shall not exceed 2,500 square metres.
+Only one of the premises to be used for Class A1, A2, A3 or A5 purposes shall have a gross retail floorspace available for use by customers (excluding toilets and other ancillary facilities) exceeding 75sqm and it shall not exceed 2,000 square metres.
+The total gross internal floorspace, including manager's flat/office, for premises falling within Class A4 shall not exceed 700 square metres.